 Prerequisite(s): BIOL 317 or NEUR 350; or permission of instructor.

-Prerequisite(s): BIOL 121 and 9 additional credit units of senior BIOL courses or permission of the instructor.
+Prerequisite(s): BIOL 121, BIOL 301 and one of BIOL 336, BIOL 365 or BIOL 436, and an additional 6 credit units of senior BIOL courses; or permission of the instructor.

 BIOL 440.3: Photobiology